lguez/Ml2pl/README.md

 The interpolation is linear in logarithm of pressure.
 The input variables depend on longitude, latitude, vertical level and time.
 There is no constraint on the dimensions.

+At given longitude, latitude and time, if a target pressure level is lower than the lower bound of the input pressure field, then variables are extrapolated to this target pressure level.
+If a target pressure level is higher than the higher bound of the input pressure field, then each variable may be extrapolated or set to 0 or set to missing at this target pressure level.
+This is controlled by options `-v`, `-w` and `-m`.

 All computations are done with single-precision real numbers.